joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 3. The Express module was still a work in progress and was carried forward into the next sprint.

 #### Sprint 3: Development III (19/04 - 25/04)
-Based on the momentum and feedback from the devlopment activities of last week's sprint we were coming closer to achieving a fully functional MVP.
-This week's sprint was critical in devloping our API and integrating the frontend and backend.
+Based on the momentum and feedback from the development activities of last week's sprint we were coming closer to achieving a fully functional MVP.
+This week's sprint was critical in developing our API and integrating the frontend and backend.
 ##### Plan
 1. Add navigation buttons on the website based on UX/UI design workshops.
 2. Create the welcome page of our web application (US001).